-Police: Coast Guard Member Kills Wife, Son, Daughter In Critical Condition
+Police: Coast Guard Member Kills Wife, Son; Daughter In Critical Condition

 “The Coast Guard is deeply saddened by this tragedy and our hearts go out to the family members of those who were killers We continue to pray for and offer the full support of the Coast Guard tot he young child fighting for her life.”

-Pesnar was an active duty member who worked as an electronics technician at Coast Guard Base Miami Beach.
+Presnar was an active duty member who worked as an electronics technician at Coast Guard Base Miami Beach.
 He served in the US Coast Guard since March of 2001.

+“It’s really sad,” said neighbor Mike Blair.
+“This is supposed to be a joyous occasion, you got bodies being put in body bags, so that’s not good.”

+Experts tell us domestic violence incidents normally go up during the holidays.
+“Typically I get about 30 calls a day for help,” said Somy Ali from the non-profit group No More Tears.
+“I’m getting about 80 calls a day for help during this time of the season.”